lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 ==Regression testing:== automatically rerunning old tests so that changes don't break what used to work ==Continuous integration testing:== continuous regression testing vs. later phases

+### Mocking and Stubbing
+==Stub:== A "fake" method that returns a pre-configured value ==Double:== fake object that stands in for some other object in the context of a test
+- If you create a double object you'd need to stub every method you want it to have because double objects have no methods

 ### How much testing is enough?
 (lines of code)/(lines of test) code-to-test ratio 1.2-1.5 is not unreasonable